Youth Services Bureau

 A program to help kids get back on track

-This program is for students who have been suspended, expelled, or approved by Special Services to participate in an altered school day.
+This program is for middle school and high school students who have been suspended, expelled, or are in need of a modified schedule.

 Advantages of S.O.S.